Find the Right Preparation Program in Three Steps

 Step One: Research the types of teacher preparation programs

-There are three different types of teacher preparation programs:
+There are several types of teacher preparation programs:

-Some colleges and universities have programs that combine course work for the bachelors degree and credential.
+Some colleges and universities have programs that combine course work for the baccalaureate degree and credential.
 Designed for individuals who know, early on, that they want to teach, these options are generally more intense than traditional programs but enable you to become a teacher faster.
-Some community colleges have become part of the blended program package.
+Some community colleges have become part of the blended or integrated program package.
+Check it out.
+Talk to the academic advisor of the college or university of your choice.

 Alternative Certification or Intern Programs